aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/data-validation/get-validation-applied-on-a-cell/_index.md

             // Access its first worksheet
             const worksheet = workbook.worksheets.get(0);

-            // Cell C1 has the Decimal Validation applied on it. const cell = worksheet.cells.get("C1");
+            // Cell C1 has decimal validation applied to it. const cell = worksheet.cells.get("C1");

             // Access the validation applied on this cell